apache/hertzbeat/home/docs/help/spring_gateway.md

 ## Pre-monitoring operations

-If you want to monitor information in 'SpringBoot' with this monitoring type, you need to integrate your SpringBoot application and enable the SpringBoot Actuator.
+If you want to monitor information in 'Spring Gateway' with this monitoring type, you need to integrate your SpringBoot application and enable the SpringBoot Actuator.

 **1、Add POM .XML dependencies:**